Newcomer setup

-Estimate Canadian take-home pay after federal tax, provincial tax, CPP, and EI deductions.
+Estimate Canadian take-home pay after federal and provincial income tax, CPP, and EI, then compare annual, monthly, and pay-period results.

 Canada uses progressive tax brackets.
 Each slice of income is taxed at its own rate, then non-refundable credits reduce the final amount owing.